Popup Görseli

 Conclusion

-If pregnancy has not been achieved after one year of regular unprotected intercourse, consulting a specialized fertility center without delay is the most appropriate step.
+If pregnancy has not occurred after one year of regular unprotected intercourse, consulting a specialized fertility clinic offering Cyprus infertility treatment can significantly improve the chances of success.